juliogomez/devops/README.md

 # Development

-Sometimes developers work on a common server for a number of individuals, but many times they will be working in their own workstations or laptops.
-And of course that local system will be *unique* in terms of installed software, libraries, drivers, kernel, OS, etc. As discussed in the previous section, this will often lead to software that works perfectly in their local system, but does *not* in a similar system run by a colleague (even another developer).
+Sometimes developers work on a common server for a number of individuals, but quite often they might be working in their own workstations or laptops.
+And of course that local system will be *unique* in terms of installed software, libraries, drivers, kernel, OS, etc. As discussed in the previous section, this will often lead to software that works perfectly in their local system, but does *not* in a similar system run by a colleague (even another developer with a similar environment).

 ## Containers and Docker

 We would need something that packages and isolates software from the underlying dependencies.
 Enter [containers](https://en.wikipedia.org/wiki/Linux_containers).
 And enter their current *de facto* implementation, [Docker](https://www.docker.com/what-docker).
-We will not go through the specifics of containers in this tutorial, but it would be good for you to review [their website](https://www.docker.com), [this magnificent training](http://container.training/intro-fullday.yml.html), and the following two Cisco Learning Labs: [Docker 101](http://learninglabs.cisco.com/lab/docker-101/step/1) and [Docker 201](http://learninglabs.cisco.com/lab/docker-201/step/1), to really get your hands-on experience.
+We will not go through the specifics of containers in this tutorial, but it would be good for you to review [their website](https://www.docker.com), [this magnificent training](http://container.training/intro-fullday.yml.html), and the following two Learning Labs: [Docker 101](http://learninglabs.cisco.com/lab/docker-101/step/1) and [Docker 201](http://learninglabs.cisco.com/lab/docker-201/step/1), to really get some foundational hands-on experience.
 Once completed you will have a good understanding of what Docker containers are and how to configure them.

 But containers are not only another virtualisation technology.
-They provide capabilities required to implement modern application architectures based on microservices.
+They provide capabilities required to implement modern application architectures based on *microservices*.
 These are small pieces of software designed to implement a certain subset of functionalities, and interact with other microservices via [APIs](https://en.wikipedia.org/wiki/Application_programming_interface).
 This is a really powerful approach to software development, as it allows developers to make the most of Cloud native services, and design modular elastic applications that can automatically scale up or down dynamically, based on predefined conditions evaluated in real-time.

 On top of that microservices provide fault isolation, so that a failure or bug in one microservice does not affect other parts of the application (other microservices).

 ## Modern application development with containers

-First things first: if you want to understand how *modern* developers work in their own laptops, you will of course need to install Docker in yours.
+First things first: if you want to understand how *modern* developers work in their own laptops, you will definitely need to install Docker in yours.
 Please visit [Docker download](https://www.docker.com/get-docker) and get [Docker Community Edition](https://www.docker.com/community-edition).
-When you are done open a terminal in your laptop (ie. terminal or iterm for Mac, command prompt or putty on Windows), and please check that Docker is correctly installed in your system with `docker version` (please note that for this document I will use a Mac and [iterm2](https://www.iterm2.com) but you should be able to use similar tools and obtain a similar output in your own system).
+When you are done open a terminal in your laptop (ie. terminal or iterm for Mac, command prompt or putty on Windows), and please check that Docker is correctly installed in your system with `docker version` (please note that for this document I will use a Mac and [iterm2](https://www.iterm2.com) but you should be able to use any other similar tool and obtain an equivalent output in your own system).

 Now we need a microservices-based application, but instead of developing one from scratch we will leverage an existing one.
 And while we are at it we will be able to determine who is the best superhero!